oxisto/money-gopher/README.md

 Surely, there are a number of programs and services out there that already manage your portfolio(s), why creating another one?
-Well there are several reasons or rather requirements that I need.
-Note, that these might be very specific to my use case, but maybe somebody else will appreciate them as well.
+Well there are several reasons or rather requirements that I have.
+Note, that these might be very specific to my use-case, but maybe somebody else will appreciate them as well.

 * 🏘️ I need to manage several portfolios for several distinct people, for example my own and my children's.
 I want to keep these portfolios completely